 The Curious Behavior of Judge Helen "Ginger" Berrigan

-International Marketing Group (IMG) is a financial services company headquartered in Makati City, Philippines that caters to middle-income individuals and offers rewards of financial independence in exchange for becoming an "associate," then learning how to recruit other associates, and ultimately progressing to the position of "Senior Marketing Director."
-IMG's business model appears to have characteristics similar to a pyramid scheme.1
+International Marketing Group (IMG) is a financial services company headquartered in Makati City, Philippines, that caters to middle-income individuals and offers rewards of financial independence in exchange for becoming an "associate," then learning how to recruit other associates, and ultimately progressing to the position of "Senior Marketing Director."
+IMG's business model appears to have the characteristics of a pyramid scheme.1

 In 2016, Judge Berrigan, then 68, took senior status and subsequently retired from active service, freeing her seat for a nomination.4,5 The nature of her infirmity has not been made public.
-In 2018, a confidential source inferred an unconfirmed diagnosis of senility and mental instability, and a residency at St. Anna's at Lambeth House, New Orleans.
+In 2018, a confidential source cited an unconfirmed diagnosis of senility and mental instability, and a residency at St. Anna's at Lambeth House, New Orleans.